core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 --- abstract

 This document specifies enhancements to the Constrained Application Protocol (CoAP) that mitigate security issues in particular use cases.
 The Echo option enables a CoAP server to verify the freshness of a request or to force a client to demonstrate reachability at its claimed network address.
 The Request-Tag option allows the CoAP server to match Block-Wise message fragments belonging to the same request.
-The updates to the client Token processing requirements of RFC 7252 forbid non-secure reuse of tokens to ensure binding of responses to requests when CoAP is used with security.
+The update to the client Token processing requirements of RFC 7252 forbids non-secure reuse of tokens to ensure binding of responses to requests when CoAP is used with security.

 --- middle